What is the average group size?

 Do I really need a guide?

 Depends.
-If you want to get the most out of the mountain in a fun and safe way, then the answer is a resounding ‘yes’.
-If you’re happy with a second-rate experience of the mountain and willing to shoulder the inherent risks, then ‘no’.
+If you want to get the most out of the mountain – if you want to optimize enjoyment and safety – then the answer is a resounding ‘yes’.
+If you’re happy with a second-rate experience and willing to shoulder the inherent risks, then ‘no’.
 A competent and experienced mountain guide not only ensures your safety, but also brings the mountain to life through discussions around mountain-related topics.
 A guide also ensures that you see the best views and experience the most beautiful scenery within your abilities.

 Will we see animals?

-Although leopards and lions once roamed the mountain, the only sizeable animals that remain are porcupine, genet, mongoose, klipspringer (antelope), caracal and an alien mountain goat called the Himalayan thar – all of which are rarely seen.
-Almost four centuries of settlement at the Cape has taken its toll on the wildlife.
+Although leopards and lions once roamed the mountain, the only sizeable mammals that remain are porcupine, genet, mongoose, klipspringer (antelope), caracal and an alien mountain goat (Himalayan tahr) – all rarely seen.
+Almost four centuries of settlement at the Cape has decimated the wildlife.
 We are likely to see rock hyraxes, kestrels, agamas (lizard) and sunbirds, but nothing that could trample or eat you.

-Most people opt to take the cable car down and prefer to keep the ascent under 5 hours and opt for a cable car descent.
-As for routes, 12 Apostles (Kasteelspoort), Platteklip Gorge and India Venster are the most popular, for various reasons.
+Most people prefer to keep the hike under 5 hours and opt for a cable car descent.
+As for routes, Kasteelspoort, Platteklip Gorge and India Venster are the most popular, for various reasons.

-I'm afraid of heights.
-Will I be okay hiking up?
+I suffer from fear of heights.
+Will I be okay?